NickP2791/react-simple-calculator/README.md

 MIT License

-Copyright (c) 2021 React Simple Calculator
+Copyright (c) 2021 React Simple Calculator by Nicolas Pauletto

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal